joaobernardino77/LearningBot/README.md

 ## Run

-- to run the server execute `nodemon` on the server folder
+- to run the server execute `npm start` on the server folder
 - to run the client execute `npm start` on the client folder

 ## Approach